What does population density mean for gender equality at work?

 This International Women’s Day, new research shows that workforce gender segregation is greater in Australia's suburbs and regions, while inner cities have a much more integrated workforce.
-This insight should strengthen policy makers' resolve to create successful, compact and diverse population and employment centres throughout Australia's capital and regional cities.
+Creating more successful, compact and diverse population and employment centres throughout Australia's capital and regional cities could alleviate this issue.

 Cities are places of great opportunity (and gender equality)